HardwinBui/CMPM163Labs/README.md

 - The snow capped mountains were made by using the shader from the first given tutorial.
 However, I changed the shader so that the voronoi noise node only uses the x and z values of the position as an input.
 I also added a dirt texture to the mountain by placing a 2D texture node into the last node of the shader graph.
 I tried to make the mountains look snow capped by doing some math with a white texture and the dirt texture.
 I'd see if the y-value for the final position vector is greater than 7.
 If it is, then I'd add the white texture to the dirt texture.
 - The wave was directly taken from the second tutorial and nothing significant was added.
 - I added a skybox and various 3D models I downloaded for free on the asset store.

+I tried to message my partner on Discord to answer the final 3 questions to gether, but they never replied to me.